 Rodeo might just be America's original pastime.
-It started with an event called saddle bronc in the old west.
+It started with an event called saddle bronc in the Old West.
 Today, there's one name that dominates saddle bronc: the Wrights.
-There are nine members of the Wright family riding the circuit and they rank among the best in the world.
-In a sport with plenty of wannabe cowboys, as you'll see and hear, the Wrights are the real deal, vestiges of the American frontier.
+Like every sport in America, rodeo has been disrupted by the coronavirus pandemic, but when we first brought you this story in November, there were nine members of the Wright family riding the circuit and they ranked among the best in the world.
+In a sport with plenty of wannabe cowboys, as you'll see and hear, the Wrights are the real deal - vestiges of the American frontier.
 Their lifestyle has prepared them for what's been called one of the last blue collar sports in America.
 In saddle bronc, there are no Tom Brady salaries and there are regular injuries that would make running backs flinch.
 And yet, none of that discourages the Wrights.
 Each generation seems to be better than the last.
-Tonight, we'll introduce you to America's first family of rodeo, competing for glory on horseback the Wright way.
+Tonight, you'll meet America's first family of rodeo, competing for glory on horseback the Wright way.

 You may not have heard of the Wrights before, but at rodeos big and small across the country, like this one in Utah, that last name is as famous as Manning or Montana.
 And there are just about enough Wrights to field their own football team.